-- Dead branches and or scars are signs of age.
-They can always be created, however, if they are already present you may have a head start.
+- Dead branches and scars are often created to show signs of age.
+If you find a good tree without them, they can always be created.
+However, if they are already present you have a head start.
 If you are selecting a tree that has driftwood, be sure it looks natural.

 Willow Leaf Fig bonsai by Ed Trout